Bénouville, Seine-Maritime

 Bénouville ([benuvil]) is a commune in the Seine-Maritime department in the Normandy region in northern France.

 Geography

 A small farming village situated in the Pays de Caux, some 20 mi northeast of Le Havre, at the junction of the D11 and D72 roads and on the coast of the English Channel.

 History

 Just outside the village is the Bénouville road bridge over the Caen Canal.
 Since 6 July 1944, it is better known as Pegasus Bridge, the first objective to be captured in Operation Overlord.
+This is not true and refers to the other Bénouville in the 14 départment.